Sup2point0/stranger-quarkdown/faq.md

 For my personal wiki [Assort](https://github.com/Sup2point0/Assort), currently my largest project that uses Squarkdown, it ends up scanning 350+ files and 600+ assets during squarkup,[^lot] taking around 3 seconds.
 Execution time varies a lot depending on system speed and delays.

-[^lot]: It’s unlikely you’ll ever have this much in a GitHub repo unless you’re tryna host wiki too, lmao.
+[^lot]: It’s unlikely you’ll ever have this much in a GitHub repo unless you’re tryna host a wiki too, lmao.

 ### Why Ruby?
 It’s a cute language :3 I needed an excuse (or rather, a project) to use it, so I decided I’d give writing Squarkdown in Ruby.
 It went pretty swimmingly, to be honest, almost zero hitches.
 Ruby just works ^v^

 ### Was this website built with Squarkdown?
 Of course!
 (Imagine if it weren’t!)
-The text you’re reading now is sourced from a `.md` file [in the Squarkdown repo] ;)
+The text you’re reading now is sourced from a `.md` file [in the Squarkdown repo](https://github.com/Sup2point0/stranger-quarkdown/blob/main/faq.md?plain=1) ;)

 More details are available in [Synopsis](synopsis.md).